MartinaGermani/ExprobLab_Assignment1/README.md

 ![alt text](https://github.com/MartinaGermani/ExprobLab_Assignment1/blob/main/map.jpg?raw=true)

 So, as it's evident, the environment is composed by 3 different main classes:
-- DOOR: D1, D2, D3, D4, D5, D6, D7
+- `DOOR`: D1, D2, D3, D4, D5, D6, D7
-- LOCATION, which contains 2 subclasses: CORRIDOR (C1, C2) and ROOM (E, R1, R2, R3, R4)
+- `LOCATION`, which contains 2 subclasses: CORRIDOR (C1, C2) and ROOM (E, R1, R2, R3, R4)
-- ROBOT: Robot1
+- `ROBOT`: Robot1

-To use this OWL ontology and its reasoner within ROS I used aRMOR [1], in particular armor_py_api [2], which simplifies the calls to aRMOR, but it can only be used from a python-based ROS node.
+To use this OWL ontology and its reasoner within ROS I used `aRMOR` [1], in particular `armor_py_api` [2], which simplifies the calls to aRMOR, but it can only be used from a python-based ROS node.

 ### 3. Software Components
 The software is composed of 4 nodes, each one available in the `scripts/` folder.
 Below is reported the software architecture diagram.